Certified/Attested Photocopies

 [SEAL] (Printed Name of Notary Public)

-5. Give Special Care to the Certificate Blank for Description of the Document
+5. Take Special Care With the Certificate Blank for Description of the Document

 Make sure you describe the document with enough detail that the notarial certificate could not be attached to a photocopy of another document.
 If it's a multi-page document, you should also state the number of pages.